slamlux/HPQC/week5/README.md

 ## How to run the code
 Hard coding was removed so to compile the c code :

+**The serial version**

+    gcc HPQC/week5/string_wave.c -o bin/string_wave -lm

+to run the code the iputs are path for output csv file, points, cycles, samples:

+    bin/string_wave data/wave2.csv 50 5 25

+**For the parallel version**

     mpicc HPQC/week5/string_wave_MPI.c -o bin/string_wave_MPI -lm

 to run the code the iputs are path for output csv file, points, cycles, samples: